jacubero/VBF/Sphinx/source/criteria_d/ai.rst

 	   return 0;
 	}

-If we use the $NibbleSub$ S-box Truth Table as input, the output would be the following:
+If we use the *NibbleSub* S-box Truth Table as input, the output would be the following:

 .. code-block:: console